Fake IRS Letter: How to Verify a Real IRS Notice

 2. Missing the IRS logo or the correct taxpayer information.

 The IRS always prints its logo on the top left side of its letters.
-The right side of most real IRS letters shows the name of the notice (typically this is two letters followed by a number), the notice date, and your truncated taxpayer ID number (Social Security Number, EIN, or individual taxpayer identification number).
+The right side of most real IRS letters shows the name of the notice (often two letters followed by a number, such as LT11 or CP501), the notice date, and your truncated taxpayer ID number (Social Security Number, EIN, or individual taxpayer identification number).

 Most new IRS letters also contain a link to the IRS webpage explaining the notice.
 For example, if you receive IRS Notice CP75, it will probably say “https://irs.gov/cp75” somewhere in the header.
-Scammers typically aren’t going to direct you to the IRS’s website.
+Scammers typically aren’t going to direct you to the IRS’s website – they want you to contact them instead.

 4. Incorrect language